mcarvin8/sf-decomposer/README.md

 - `sf decomposer decompose`
 - `sf decomposer recompose`

-Both commands need to be ran somwhere inside your Salesforce DX git repository (root folder is preferred).
+Both commands need to be ran somewhere inside your Salesforce DX git repository (root folder is preferred).
 This plugin will read the `sfdx-project.json` file and it will process all package directories listed in the file.

 ## `sf decomposer decompose`